Warren Buffett overtakes Mark Zuckerberg as tech fortunes slide

-NEW YORK (BLOOMBERG) - Warren Buffett is once again richer than Mark Zuckerberg, a reminder of the enduring power of his value-investing approach.
+NEW YORK • Mr Warren Buffett is once again richer than Mr Mark Zuckerberg, a reminder of the enduring power of his value-investing approach.

 It is also the result of this week's precipitous decline in tech stocks, which has wiped about US$50 billion (S$67.7 billion) in wealth from Silicon Valley's richest people.

-The net worth of Elon Musk, the world's richest person, plummeted US$25.8 billion on Thursday (Jan 27), the fourth-steepest one-day fall in the history of the Bloomberg Billionaires Index.
+The net worth of Mr Elon Musk, the world's richest person, plummeted US$25.8 billion on Thursday, the fourth-steepest one-day fall in the history of the Bloomberg Billionaires Index.
 He is down US$54 billion this year.

-Mr Zuckerberg, co-founder of Facebook parent Meta Platforms, has seen his fortune fall 12 per cent, or US$15 billion, in 2022.
+Mr Zuckerberg, co-founder of Facebook parent Meta Platforms, has seen his fortune fall 12 per cent, or US$15 billion, this year.

 Value stocks, the bedrock of Mr Buffett's investing philosophy and focus of his Berkshire Hathaway, have outperformed tech firms and the S&P 500 Index since the start of the year, declining 4.2 per cent compared with a 9.2 per cent drop for the S&P and 15 per cent for tech.